-Today is World Communion Sunday, when the whole church gathers around Christ's table.
-Warmed by images of Jesus holding children in his arms and blessing them, notice that the table has been set and supper is ready.
-In a few minutes we will call the children, including all of you, to come to the table, and when we have eaten perhaps we can recognize that we - young and old, male and female, Jew and Gentile, straight and gay, married, single, and divorced - are indeed also among the 'them' he has blessed.
+On this World Communion Sunday, when the whole church gathers around Christ's table, warmed by images of Jesus holding children in his arms and blessing them, notice that the table has been set and supper is ready.
+In a few minutes we will call the children, including all of you - children of God, to come to the table, and when we have eaten perhaps we can recognize that we - young and old, male and female, Jew and Gentile, straight and gay, married, single, and divorced - are indeed also among the 'them' he has blessed.